Cultivating Purpose and Discernment in a Computational World

 Responsibility in Motion

 Let’s cast off with a different assumption: everything is—and always has been—in motion.
 At one level this is obvious.
-At another, it remains strangely difficult to experience.
+At another, it remains strangely difficult to think and to experience.
 We readily say that everything is relational, yet struggle to reason relationally.
-We acknowledge change, yet continue to build moral frameworks as if stability and certainty are the goals.
+We acknowledge change, yet continue to build moral frameworks as if stable selves and ethical certainty are the goals.

 Moral thinking absorbed this bias.
 Ethics searched for fixed principles hidden within change rather than treating change itself as a fundamental problem.